 — The initial Control frame shall be an MU-RTS Trigger frame or a BSRP Trigger frame.

-NOTE 1—Mandatory or optional support for the non-AP MLD of reception of MU-RTS and BSRP Trigger frames isTBD.

-NOTE 2—Optional support for the non-AP MLD of reception of Basic Trigger frame is TBD.
-14
+Reception of MU-RTS and BSRP Trigger frames is mandatory for a non-AP MLD that is in the EMLSR mode (i.e., none of the STAs affiliated with the non-AP MLD send a frame containing the OM Control field with the UL MU Disable subfield set to 1 (see 9.2.4.6a.2 OM Control)).
+The number of spatial streams for the response to the BSRP Trigger frame shall be limited to one. [see Discussion 1 above]

-— The non-AP MLD shall indicate the delay time needed by the non-AP MLD in the EMLSR Delay
+[see Discussion 2 above]— The non-AP MLD shall indicate the delay time needed by the non-AP MLD in the EMLSR Delay

 field in the Common Info field of the Basic variant Multi-Link element.
 The value in the EMLSR